moliver28/research-handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 ### Project Criteria

-The CoS to the CEO and their team may work on projects that fit *any combination* of the following:
+The Chief of Staff (CoS) to the CEO and their team may work on projects that fit *any combination* of the following:

 1. projects which build or improve organizational design, infrastructure, and operations
 1. cross-functional projects that need ownership until a maintainer or exit criteria is identified